 When Emacs loads functions and variables from a byte-compiled file, it normally does not load their documentation strings into memory.
 Each documentation string is dynamically loaded from the byte-compiled file only when needed.
 This saves memory, and speeds up loading by skipping the processing of the documentation strings.

 This feature has a drawback: if you delete, move, or alter the compiled file (such as by compiling a new version), Emacs may no longer be able to access the documentation string of previously-loaded functions or variables.
 Such a problem normally only occurs if you build Emacs yourself, and happen to edit and/or recompile the Lisp source files.
 To solve it, just reload each file after recompilation.

 Dynamic loading of documentation strings from byte-compiled files is determined, at compile time, for each byte-compiled file.
 It can be disabled via the option byte-compile-dynamic-docstrings.

 If this is non-

-The dynamic documentation string feature writes compiled files that use a special Lisp reader construct, ‘#@count’.
+Internally, the dynamic loading of documentation strings is accomplished by writing compiled files with a special Lisp reader construct, ‘#@count’.
 This construct skips the next count characters.
-It also uses the ‘#$’ construct, which stands for “the name of this file, as a string.”
-It is usually best not to use these constructs in Lisp source files, since they are not designed to be clear to humans reading the file.
+It also uses the ‘#$’ construct, which stands for the name of this file, as a string.
+Do not use these constructs in Lisp source files; they are not designed to be clear to humans reading the file.